 Firstly, the study of cultural anthropology is corrective to

 bad policy.
-Sadly, missionaries -- despite spiritual enthusiasm and worthy purposes -- have at
+Sadly, despite spiritual enthusiasm and worthy purposes, missionaries have

 remainder of the whole village against them.
-Eugene Nida's classic book Customs and
+Eugene Nida's classic Customs and

 There are five ways in which poor missionary technique can

 hinder the work of the Holy Spirit ( putting out the Spirit's fire, as Paul says in 1

 Thessalonians 5:19).
 Each hindering mistake would be worth a whole chapter in itself.
 Put all